grafana/agent/docs/user/_index.md

 Grafana Agent collects traces and forwards them to Tempo using its `traces` subsystem.
 This is done using the upstream [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
-Agent can ingest OpenTelemetry, OpenCensus, Jaeger, Zipkin, or Kafka spans.
+Grafana Agent can ingest OpenTelemetry, OpenCensus, Jaeger, Zipkin, or Kafka spans.
 For more information on how to configure, refer to [receivers]({{< relref "./configuration/traces-config.md" >}}).
-The agent is capable of exporting to any OpenTelemetry GRPC compatible system.
+The Grafana Agent is also capable of exporting to any OpenTelemetry GRPC compatible system.